-- Then you get 4% cash back on groceries and gas all the time – can’t be beat if you have a large family and a minivan.
+- You get 4% cash back on groceries and gas all the time – can’t be beat if you have a large family and a minivan.

 - And as for other purchases?
 You get a generous 2% return on spending on recurring bills and drugstore purchases and a still good 1% on all other purchases.